hamidghasemi69/hamidghasemi69.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Hamidreza Ghasemi Damavandi, and currently work as a **Principal Data Scientist** in Actionable Analytic group at [the Office of the University Provost at Arizona State University](https://provost.asu.edu/) where I maintain the whole end-to-end machine learning model development to deployment.
+I am Hamidreza Ghasemi Damavandi, and currently work as a **Principal Data Scientist** in Actionable Analytic group at [the Office of the University Provost at Arizona State University](https://provost.asu.edu/) where I maintain the whole end-to-end machine learning model development to model deployment.
 Prior to my current position, I was a senior machine learning scientist at Overstock.

 I have obtained my Bachelor degree in Electrical Engineering from the [University of Tehran](https://ut.ac.ir/en) (ranked 1st university in Iran) Summer 2013, Masters and Ph.D in Electrical Engineering from the [University of Iowa](https://uiowa.edu/), Summer 2016.

 For more information, please refer to my **resume** here.

-Research Interest
+<link rel="icon" type="image/png" href="../images/research.png"> Research Interest
 ====

 I am passionate about various areas of **Artificial Intelligence** including **Statistical Machine Learning**, **Scientific Machine Learning**, **Deep Learning**, **Reinforcement Learning**, and **Natural Language Processing**.
+Additionally, I am interested in deploying machine learning applications on a cloud solution such using MLOps principals.

-News
+Recent News
 ====

 - **[April 2023]**: I successfully passed Amazon Web Services - Machine Learning Specialty Certification Exam.